 Now, write down everything you know about the topic.

-By convention, if a 6th grader won’t understand your explanation, it’s probably a bad one and you should work on further simplifying it.
+By convention, if a 6th grader won’t understand your explanation, you should work on further simplifying it.

-You could also explain it to a real 6th grader… if they’d let you.
+You could also try teaching it to someone else or explaining it to a real 6th grader…if they’ll let you.

 The major benefit of doing that is that you’ll see real-time reactions of what makes sense to an average person and what doesn’t.